Winner, AIA Emerging Professionals Program of the Year Award

 About YDPI Director William Ronco, Ph.D.

 President of Gathering Pace, Inc., William Ronco founded YDPDI 17 years ago.
-He directs the program, collaborating with the Boston Society of Architects.
+He directs the program, collaborating with the Boston Society for Architecture.
 Dr. Ronco also founded and directs the Young Contractors Professional Institute in collaboration with the Massachusetts Associated General Contractors.
-Dr. Ronco consults on strategy, leadership and partnering with design, engineering, owner / client, construction, and biotech and science organizations.
+Dr. Ronco consults on strategy, leadership and partnering with design, engineering, owner/client, construction, and biotech and science organizations.

 He is author of The Partnering Solution (Career Press) and Partnering Manual For Design and Construction (McGraw-Hill).
 A former professor in Northeastern University’s MBA program, Dr. Ronco earned his B.A. at Rutgers University, his Ed.M. at Harvard and his Ph.D. at the Massachusetts Institute of Technology.